Optimize Growth When Setup Looks Correct

 Prompt placement and timing

 Even if the opt-in is technically working, changes in site layout, modals, or timing delays may be impacting visibility.
 Test your site on various devices and browser types (e.g., mobile vs. desktop, Chrome vs. Safari) to ensure it remains accessible at all times.
-Ready-to-use Web Push Opt-in Templates can also be activated, allowing for increased user engagement.
+Ready-to-use Web Push Opt-in Templates can also be activated to increase user engagement.